palantus/entitystorage/README.md

 ## Searching

-In search filters it is possible to use AND (space), OR (|) and NOT (!) operators.
+In search filters it is possible to use AND (space), OR (|) NOT (!) and parentheses operators.
 This can be combined with search tokens, like "tag:mytab" or "prop:mypro=myval".

 Example: